shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## Background

-Neutrophils are the most abundant white blood cells and play critical roles in innate immunity and inflammation.
+Neutrophils are tyically abundant white blood cells and play critical roles in innate immunity and inflammation.
 However, their short lifespan and fragility make them challenging to study with single-cell RNA sequencing (scRNA-seq) technologies.
 The [original study](https://doi.org/10.1016/j.crmeth.2025.101173) systematically compared multiple scRNA-seq platforms for their ability to capture and profile neutrophils from clinical samples.

 **Key findings from the original study:**
 - Compared various single-cell capture technologies for neutrophil profiling